onebeyond/rascal/README.md

 })
 ```

- On publish option you should be aware of is the "persistent".
+ One publish option you should be aware of is the "persistent".
 Unless persistent is true, your messages will be discarded when you restart Rabbit.
 Despite having an impact on performance Rascal sets this in it's default configuration.

 Refer to the [amqplib](http://www.squaremobius.net/amqp.node/doc/channel_api.html) documentation for further exchange options.